 The defendant is able to show that the plaintiff obtained independent legal or other advice.

 The plaintiff fails to take steps to bring a claim for undue influence within a reasonable time after the cause of action arose.

 The following remedies may be available to a plaintiff successfully bringing a cause of action in undue influence:

 Where undue influence can be established, the court may set aside the particular contract or agreement in question (e.g. setting aside a contract of sale for the transfer of property).

 The plaintiff may be awarded compensation for any loss or damage suffered as a result of the undue influence exercised by the defendant.

 The plaintiff may be awarded this equitable remedy in circumstances where the defendant has benefited from exercising undue influence over the plaintiff, or where it is anticipated that the defendant will benefit from exercising undue influence over the plaintiff.

-Call Gibbs Wright Litigation Lawyer for a no cost, obligation-free discussion with one of our experienced solicitors about your undue influence matter.
+Call Gibbs Wright Litigation Lawyers for a no-cost, obligation-free discussion with one of our experienced solicitors about your undue influence matter.

 - Fletcher v Queensland Nursing Council QCA 364 ; Louth v Diprose (1992) 175 CLR 621, 627. ↩︎

 - Fletcher v Queensland Nursing Council QCA 364 ; Commercial Bank of Australia Ltd v Amadio (1983) 151 CLR 447, 471. ↩︎